 We are developing a manufacturing model that provides rapid response to customer requirements including integration of customers technologies and space-based data delivery.
-Our planned satellites are being designed to integrate Customer Off the Shelf (COTS) subsystems that are space-proven, can be rapidly integrated into the satellite and replaced rapidly when customer needs change or evolve.
+Our planned satellites are being designed to integrate COTS subsystems that are space-proven, can be rapidly integrated into the satellite and replaced rapidly when customer needs change or evolve.
 Our vertically integrated manufacturing processes give us the flexibility to make changes during the production cycle without impacting launch or costs.